Fluorite Properties, Facts and Photos

 What is Fluorite?

 Fluorite is a natural mineral composed of calcium and fluorine.
+It represents one of the widest ranges of colour of any natural mineral.

-Colours can be bright and vibrant but if exposed to excessive heat or sunlight will gradually fade.
+Colours can be bright and vibrant but, if exposed to excessive heat or sunlight, will gradually fade.

 Scientists do not fully understand what causes fluorite to be green.
-It's believed the colour comes from impurities of chromium or vanadium but the precise mechanism behind the colouration is not fully understood.
+It's believed the colour comes from impurities of chromium or vanadium, but the precise mechanism behind the colouration is not fully understood.

-Some believe it's caused by exposure to radiation whilst others say it's the result of complex chemical interactions between the impurities and the crystal lattice.
+Some geologists believe it's caused by exposure to radiation, while others say it's the result of complex chemical interactions between the impurities and the crystal lattice.
+Despite ongoing research, the exact cause of this colour remains a mystery.

 The ability of fluorite to fluoresce when exposed to ultraviolet light has been well documented.
-The word "fluorescent" came about because this optical phenomenon was first observed in the mineral fluorite.
+The word 'fluorescent' came about because this optical phenomenon was first observed in the mineral fluorite.

 Fluorescence is caused by specific impurities within the crystal structure.
-Not all fluorite crystals fluoresce even if obtained from the same deposit.
+Not all fluorite crystals fluoresce, even if obtained from the same deposit.

 large green fluorite gemstones in a museum display cabinet